MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/finance/finance-identity-and-access-management.md

 ms.custom: think-tank
 ---

-# Identity and access management for Azure high-performance computing (HPC) enterprise-scale scenario
+# Identity and access management for Azure high-performance computing (HPC) enterprise-scale scenario - Finance

 Introduction paragraph.
 Disclose any required dependency on ESLZ design area or other ALZ design areas, with links to those supporting materials.